 Announcing the Queen Sonja Print Award 2024 nominated Residents

-Artica and our key partner Queen Sonja Print Award are very pleased to announce the nominated residents for 2024: Cathrine Alice Liberg, Ellen Hack and Januario Jano
+Artica and our key partner Queen Sonja Print Award are very pleased to announce the nominated residents for 2024: Cathrine Alice Liberg, Ellen Heck and Januario Jano

 Cathrine Alice Liberg, is a Norwegian-Singaporean artist and printmaker working in a variety of techniques, including lithography, photogravure, cyanotype, etching and mezzotint.
 Her art revolves mainly around the family portrait, where she contemplates the stories that were lost through her family’s migration, and how descendants can never become reliable narrators of their ancestors’ lives.
 She is also interested in how our understanding of foreign lands and cultures become infused with misinterpretations and fantasies – drawing much inspiration from her own upbringing in a mixed European and Asian household.